-- is the condenser, behind the refrigerator, free of dust and lint? - On hot days, or if the room is warm, the motor naturally runs longer. - If the door has been opened a lot, or if a large amount of food has been put in, the motor will run longer to cool down the interior.
+- Is the condenser free of dust and lint? - On hot days, or if the room is warm, the motor naturally runs longer. - If the door has been opened a lot, or if a large amount of food has been put in, the motor will run longer to cool down the interior.